george-sp/android_develop_training/04. Building Apps with Graphics & Animation/04. Adding Animations/README.md

 Learn how to animate between two views with a flipping motion.

 This lesson shows you how to do a card flip animation with custom fragment animations.
 Card flips animate between views of content by showing an animation that emulates a card flipping over.

+> **Create the Animators**
+>
+> Create the animations for the card flips.
+You'll need two animators for when the front of the card animates out and to the left and in and from the left.
+You'll also need two animators for when the back of the card animates in and from the right and out and to the right.
+>
+> **Create the Views**
+>
+> Each side of the "card" is a separate layout that can contain any content you want, such as two screens of text, two images, or any combination of views to flip between.
+You'll then use the two layouts in the fragments that you'll later animate.
+The following layouts create one side of a card that shows text, and the other side of the card that displays an [`ImageView`](https://developer.android.com/reference/android/widget/ImageView.html).